 We usually refer to phytocannabinoids as just cannabinoids, but this shortening in actually unjustful because the human body (more precisely the mammalian body), also creates its own cannabinoids.

 These internal cannabinoids are called endocannabinoids, and they play a capital role in the functioning of our organism.

-This system was discovered by the Israeli scientist Raphael Mechoulam in 1990’s, and he and his team were also responsible for synthesizing the most abundant cannabinoid in cannabis, tetrahydrocannabinol — THC.
+This system was discovered by the Israeli scientist Raphael Mechoulam in the 90’s, and he and his team were also responsible for synthesizing the most abundant cannabinoid in cannabis, tetrahydrocannabinol — THC.